Incapillo: Geology

-S. L. de Silva and P. Francis suggested in their 1991 book Volcanoes of the Central Andes that the Central Volcanic Zone should be subdivided into two systems of volcanoes, one in Peru and another in Chile, on the basis of the orientation (northwest–southeast versus north–south).
-C.A.
-Wood, G. McLaughlin and P. Francis in a 1987 paper at the American Geophysical Union suggested instead a subdivision into nine different groups.
+S. L. de Silva and P. Francis suggested in their 1991 book Volcanoes of the Central Andes that the CVZ should be subdivided into two systems of volcanoes: one in Peru and another in Chile, on the basis of the orientation (northwest–southeast versus north–south).
+Charles R. Stern notes that C.A.
+Wood, G. McLaughlin and P. Francis in a 1987 paper at the American Geophysical Union instead suggested a subdivision into nine different groups.